Fishnish

-Fishnish (Finnsinis) is a ferry terminal on the Isle of Mull, roughly halfway between Tobermory and Craignure.
-It is owned and operated by Caledonian MacBrayne.
-It is served by the ferry that crosses the Sound of Mull to and from Lochaline.
+Fishnish (Finnsinis) is a hamlet on the Isle of Mull, roughly halfway between Tobermory and Craignure.
+The most significant part of the area is the ferry terminal and slipway, owned by Caledonian Maritime Assets and operated by Caledonian MacBrayne.
+It is served mainly by MV Lochinvar that crosses the Sound of Mull to and from Lochaline.

+Fishnish has some houses and small buildings, and also has a forestry workplace.

-It consists of a slipway sticking out into the Sound of Mull with a vehicle queuing area stretching back onto the road, a car park next to the slipway, and a small café next to the slipway with public toilets and an electronic display showing ferry times and other information.
+The ferry port consists of a slipway sticking out into the Sound of Mull with a vehicle queuing area stretching back onto the road, a car park next to the slipway, and a small café next to the slipway with public toilets and an electronic display showing ferry times and other information.

 There is a forest open to the public for walks in and around Fishnish.
 Beside the current Fishnish is Ceadha Leth Torcail (Gaelic for "the pier of Torquil's half-share", an historic cattle harbour).